cybercongress/cyb-snap/README.md

 Note to devs: mm-snap serve will update your front-side but to update snap's bundle code and you need to build bundle after changes, remove plugin and permissions from metamask and install them again pressing connect.

 ### Status
-This is a useful PoC.
+This is a useful PoC and case for developers of snaps / cosmos community.

 - [x] Communication with cyber (rpc calls / create and sign txs)
 - [x] Get your account info